HenrySaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a script that displays all users and their home directories, sorted by users.

 Based on the the /etc/passwd file

+## 100-empty_casks
+This is a command that finds all empty files and directories in the current directory and all sub-directories.

+## 101-gifs
+This is  a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+## 102-acrostic
+This is a script that decodes acrostics that use the first letter of each line.

+## 103-the_biggest_fan
+This is a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.